 Originally, the Samurai were the policing force of Kyoto's 12th century imperial government.
 Gradually, the Samurai wrested administrative control from the imperial household, but by the 14th century, stability had given way to infighting between rival Samurai clans.
 The violence begat a surge in sword production, and many powerful examples testifying to the bloodshed will be on offer.
 One such highlight on offer, a large Yamato Koto tachi, attributed to the Shikkake group (est. $20,000-$30,000), has all the hallmarks of the time, like a long point, broad form and noticeable heft.
 With nearly 70 swords up for auction, this offering is sure to interest a broad range of arms collectors.

 As the top caste in Japanese society, everything about the appearance of the Samurai was regulated, including their hair and clothes.
-All Samurai men were required to maintain armor suitable for battle, even in peacetime.
-Boldly ornate armor, designed to impress one's peers as much as to inspire fear in an enemy, was one way in which Samurai affluence manifested itself from the 17th century forward.
-Bonhams will showcase a diverse group of armor and helmets in the sale, and each piece has its own customized esthetic.
-A late 18th century Myochin-school iron eccentrically shaped helmet (kawari kabuto) (est. $20,000-$30,000) is an example highlight, and is Bonhams Japanese Art Specialist Jeffrey Olson's favorite piece in the sale.
+All Samurai men were required to maintain armour suitable for battle, even in peacetime.
+Boldly ornate armour, designed to impress one's peers as much as to inspire fear in an enemy, was one way in which Samurai affluence manifested itself from the 17th century forward.
+Bonhams will showcase a diverse group of armour and helmets in the sale, and each piece has its own customised aesthetic.
+A late 18th century Myochin-school iron eccentrically shaped helmet (kawari kabuto) (est. $20,000-$30,000) is an example highlight, and is Bonhams Japanese Art Specialist Jeffrey Olson's favourite piece in the sale.
 Shaped like a vicious bird, the helmet startles beholders with angry eyes and flared nostrils.
 But it is the craftsmanship that makes this work so desirable.
 Mr. Olson explains, "It's a really well made piece, beautifully carved and very heavy.
 It was fabricated by an excellent smith from a top school."
-Another highly unusual offering, sure to impress bidders, is a warabe gusoku suit of armor for a child (est. $7,000-$9,000) from the 19th century Edo period, likely used in an elaborate Samurai coming-of-age ceremony.
+Another highly unusual offering, sure to impress bidders, is a warabe gusoku suit of armour for a child (est. $7,000-$9,000) from the 19th century Edo period, likely used in an elaborate Samurai coming-of-age ceremony.

 Mr. Olson believes Samurai culture has maintained its mystique not only because of its rigorous ideals but also because of its visually arresting pageantry.
 This combination of style and substance makes it a constant source of inspiration for everyone from authors to film producers, so it's easy to see why many of the world's most knowledgeable collectors choose to collect Samurai related arts.
 Yet one need not feel intimidated by this impressive collection, which is sure to awe viewers of all ages.

-For more information, or to view the full catalog, please visit
+For more information, or to view the full catalogue, please visit

 Preview: October 13-15, New York